-A meeting of the Board of Trustees of the Santa Monica Community College District will be held in the Santa Monica College Board Room (Business Building Room 117), 1900 Pico Boulevard, Santa Monica, California, on Monday, September 8, 2008.
+A meeting of the Board of Trustees of the Santa Monica Community College District was held in the Santa Monica College Board Room (Business Building Room 117), 1900 Pico Boulevard, Santa Monica, California, on Monday, September 8, 2008.

-The agenda includes the following items: (Items for action - recommendations - are listed numerically; items for information are listed alphabetically).
+The agenda included the following items: (Items for action - recommendations - are listed numerically; items for information are listed alphabetically).